SpartnerNL/Laravel-Excel/README.md

 - **Supercharged imports.** Import workbooks and worksheets to Eloquent models with chunk reading and batch inserts!
 Have large files?
 You can queue every chunk of a file!
 Your entire import will happen in the background.

-- **Export blade views.** Want to have a custom layout in your spreadsheet?
-Use a HTML table in a blade view and export that to Excel.
+- **Export Blade views.** Want to have a custom layout in your spreadsheet?
+Use a HTML table in a Blade view and export that to Excel.

 ## :rocket: 5 minutes quick start for exports